DJ Dan

-DJ Dan (born Daniel Wherrett) is an American house music DJ and producer.
+Daniel Wherrett, known by his stage name, DJ Dan is an American house music DJ and producer.

 Career

 Wherrett grew up in Lacey, Washington.
 He moved to Seattle from 1988–1990 to study fashion, where he discovered electronic dance music at clubs such as The Underground, where he heard Randy Schlager and Donald Glaude, and started experimenting with this music himself.

 In 1991, he moved to Los Angeles.
 After playing a few events with LA-based DJ Ron D Core, with whom he released a series of mixtapes and live mixes, he made his way to San Francisco in 1993 where he joined Funky Tekno Tribe.
-In 1996 he partnered with Jim Hopkins, releasing Loose Caboose under the name Electroliners.
+In 1996, he partnered with Jim Hopkins, releasing Loose Caboose under the name Electroliners.
 This track was picked up by DJs such as Carl Cox, Sasha, John Digweed, and Lee Burridge.
 Pete Tong played Wherrett's first Essential Mix in 1988, with a follow-up in 1999, and again in 2007 with Frankie Knuckles at the Winter Music Conference.

 In 2000, Carl Cox invited Wherrett on his tour.
 In the same year, Wherrett's track "That Zipper Track" was released on four labels worldwide, and went on to sell over 100,000 copies on vinyl.
 In 2001, he created his own label, InStereo Recordings.